“Data will talk to you if you’re willing to listen,”— Jim Bergeson.

 With big data, the conversing data becomes loud and noisy.
 You don’t hear the voice; you hear the cacophony.
 This is where organizations struggle.

-This is the first article of my “Under the Spotlight” series, where we will look at how leading organizations are leveraging big data and analytics, filtering out white noise from the cacophony in the process—to closely follow and benefit from what data has to say.
+This is the first article of my “Under the Spotlight” series, where we will look at how leading organizations are leveraging big data and analytics, filtering out white noise from the discord in the process—to carefully follow and benefit from what data has to say.

 These organizations are spaced among different industry verticals, including aerospace industry, sports industry, and life sciences industry, along with government agencies.